below/HelloSilicon/README.md

 # HelloSilicon
-An attempt with assembly on the machine we must not speak about
+An attempt with assembly on the Machine We Must Not Speak About

 ## Latest News